Pork Tenderloin sorta makes me happy. Okay, I lied. This balsamic pork tenderloin really makes me happy.

 Let me tell you something.
 If you’ve not tried that recipe, you really, really should take care of that right about now!
 (I’m kidding.
 Sorta)

-Once you’ve cooked your balsamic pork tenderloins for about four hours on high, they will literally being falling apart tender.
+Once you’ve cooked your balsamic pork tenderloins, they will literally being falling apart tender.
 I have to use tongs and a huge slotted spoon to get mine out of my slow cooker!

 Once you remove your pork tenderloins, you can spoon over more of the balsamic gravy that has cooked with the pork or you can pour it into a saucepan and cook it until it has reduced by half for a thick, sweet, delicious glaze.
 Your call.